Management Team

 René Beukema, Chief Corporate Development Officer and General Counsel

-René rejoined ProQR in 2022 having previously served as the Company's Chief Corporate Development Officer and General Counsel from 2013 to 2018.
-Mr. Beukema is a seasoned M&A and equity capital markets executive and an experienced corporate lawyer.
-From 2019 until June 2022 Mr. Beukema held the Position of Chief Corporate Development Officer & General Counsel at Frame Therapeutics, a neoantigen immune-oncology biotechnology company.
-He was instrumental in financing Frame Therapeutics and selling it to CureVac, a Nasdaq-listed biotechnology company.
-From 2021 until 2024, Mr. Beukema was a Board Member at Fibriant BV, a biotechnology company focused on the development of technology and products based on recombinant human fibrinogen and thrombin.
+René rejoined ProQR in 2022 having previously served as our Chief Corporate Development Officer and General Counsel from 2013 to 2018 and is an executive director of our Board.
+Rene is a seasoned M&A and equity capital markets executive and an experienced corporate lawyer.
+From 2019 until June 2022, René held the positions of Chief Corporate Development Officer and General Counsel at Frame Therapeutics, a neoantigen immune-oncology biotechnology company.
+He was instrumental in financing Frame Therapeutics and selling it to CureVac, a Nasdaq Listed biotechnology company.
+From 2021 to 2024 René was a board member of Fibriant BV, a biotechnology company focused on the development of technology and products based on recombinant human fibrinogen and thrombin.
 Prior to his initial tenure at the Company, he served as General Counsel and Corporate Secretary of Crucell for twelve years, following his positions as Senior Legal Counsel at GE Capital / TIP Europe and Legal Counsel at TNT Express Worldwide.
-Mr. Beukema was also a venture partner of Aescap Venture, a life sciences venture capital firm from 2011 to 2012 and is co-founder of myTomorrows, a Dutch life sciences company.
-He holds a post-doctoral degree in corporate law from the University of Nijmegen in co-operation with the Dutch Association of In-house Counsel (Nederlands Genootschap van Bedrijfsjuristen) and a master's degree in Dutch law from the University of Amsterdam.
+René was also a venture partner of Aescap Venture, a life sciences venture capital firm from 2011 to 2012 and is co-founder of myTomorrows, a Dutch life sciences company.
+He is a founder of Tzu Cancer Therapeutics B.V., a biotechnology company focused on developing advanced solutions to combat cancer.
+He holds a post-doctoral degree in corporate law from the University of Nijmegen in co-operation with the Dutch Association of In-house Counsel (‘Nederlands Genootschap van Bedrijfsjuristen’) and a master's degree in Dutch law from the University of Amsterdam.

 Jurriaan Dekkers, Chief Financial Officer